-Current systems in use include a blend of platforms built during the period 2000-onwards as well as during the period of renewed interest since the general election of 2010.
+Current platforms in use by the UK Government include a blend of those built during the period 2000-onwards as well as during the period of renewed interest since the general election of 2010.
 These include:

-- Cross-government website: the latest iteration of the 1990s vision to bring all of government’s services and information together in one place – the Government Information Service (1994), UKonline (2001), Directgov (2004) and BusinessLink – is now GOV.UK (2012).
-There is no longer a dedicated website to meet business users’ needs.
+- Central website: the latest iteration of the 1990s vision to bring all of government’s services and information together in one place – the Government Information Service (1994), UKonline (2001), Directgov (2004) and BusinessLink – is now GOV.UK (2012).
+(There is no longer a dedicated website to meet business users’ needs).

-- Registration & Enrolment: the identification, authentication and verification of online users.
-Alongside the continuing use of and recent reinvestment in the original 2001 Government Gateway Registration and Enrolment platform (and related identity verification services) by HMRC, which supports citizens, businesses and intermediaries, there is also now the GOV.UK Verify hub, which uses third parties to identify citizens, as well as a variety of other approaches in local government and the NHS, for example.
+- Registration and Enrolment: the identification, authentication and verification of online users.
+Alongside the continuing use of and recent reinvestment in the original 2001 Government Gateway Registration and Enrolment platform (and related identity verification services) by HMRC, which supports citizens, businesses and intermediaries, there is also the GOV.UK Verify hub for citizens, as well as a variety of other approaches in local government and the NHS, DWP, etc.

 - Transactions: handling the processing of transactions between citizens, businesses and departments, including the management of state and orchestration across multiple service providers where a transaction involves multiple entities.
-The preferred current approach to cross-government transaction handling and authentication is unclear, including any migration from the 2001 Government Gateway Transaction Engine (there is, for example, widespread use of micro-service architectures).
+The current approach to cross-government transaction handling and authentication is unclear, including whether there has been any migration from the 2001 Government Gateway Transaction Engine (there is, for example, widespread use of micro-service architectures).
 (Any more information on successor platform(s) or approaches to the Transaction Engine and cross-government approaches to transactions / services gratefully received!)

-The role of platforms has been a key part of the UK government’s approach to moving online since the late 1990s and continues to be a major focus today.
+The role of platforms has been an integral part of the UK Government’s approach to online services since the late 1990s and continues to be a major focus today.
 However, in many areas the public sector continues to have multiple approaches, including around identity.

-The debate also continues about how many of these platforms government should build, or whether it should consume products and services provided by others.
+The debate also continues about how many of these platforms government should build itself, or whether it should consume products and services provided by others.
 This debate is hopefully being informed by the use of techniques such as Wardley mapping, which can help identify when and where a custom built versus a commodity purchase or use of say a cloud-based service makes most sense.
 The essential part is for government to have the capability internally to understand and make such decisions.

-As the original platform guidance published by GDS sensibly made clear
+As the original platform guidance published by GDS made clear:

 A move to platforms does not mean that government has to develop everything in-house: many of government’s needs can be met by existing cost-efficient utility services.